 Admission for Sagrada Familia

-Sagrada Familia Guided Tour Tickets are free with the Barcelona card.
-If not using the card, you should purchase tickets for Sagrada Familia online!
+Sagrada Familia Guided Tour Tickets are free with the Barcelona Pass.
+If not using the pass, you should purchase tickets for Sagrada Familia online!

 Take the Hop on Hop off Bus Tour of Barcelona